SteveJustin1963/tec-FEMBOT/README.md

 ![image](https://github.com/SteveJustin1963/tec-FEMBOT/assets/58069246/7bdde6aa-8150-4d83-b293-7fe620645a38)

-## Five of Nine
+## My project Five of Nine - 5of9
-- my project will be a simpler verson of 6/9 hence 5/9
+- will be a simpler verson of 6/9 hence 5/9

-- chatbot engine
-- brain
+various parts
-  - openai api for the brain with female text to voice
+- chatbot engine + brain openai api + female text to voice (t2v)
 - tec-brain
 - voice command board that can recongnise phrases and can invoke body movements

 ## The construction
-of a fembot can vary depending on the manufacturer and model.
-Some fembots are made of silicone, which is a durable and flexible material that can closely mimic the texture and feel of human skin.
-Other bots may be made of TPE (thermoplastic elastomer), which is a softer and more affordable material that can also be used to create a realistic feel.
-Some are solid while others may have a hollow interior with a solid outer layer.
+of a fembot can vary depending on parts from other vendor or diy parts
+- Some made of silicone, which is a durable and flexible material that can closely mimic the texture and feel of human skin.
+- Other made of TPE (thermoplastic elastomer), which is a softer and more affordable material that can also be used to create a realistic feel.
+- Some are solid
+- while others may have a hollow interior with a solid outer layer.
+- some are frames with cover plates made of hard or soft part
+-

 -